• Skip to primary navigation

 Serving: 6gCalories: 346kcalCarbohydrates: 23gProtein: 7gFat: 26gSaturated Fat: 16gPolyunsaturated Fat: 1gMonounsaturated Fat: 7gTrans Fat: 0.3gCholesterol: 76mgSodium: 898mgPotassium: 512mgFiber: 2gSugar: 8gVitamin A: 883IUVitamin C: 7mgCalcium: 196mgIron: 1mg

-Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.
+Please note, the nutrition details are estimated using a food database.
+The data above is a rough estimate, not an exact science.

-More Soups and Stew
+More Savory Soups and Stew

-• Irish stew in a small bowl with a spoon.
+• Corn soup with sweet potatoes and bacon in a bowl with a spoon.

-• A large stockpot on the stove full of chili.
+• A pot on the stove full of black bean soup with a spoon.

 Looking for something?